Shen Build Guide by AWierdShoe

 -Low tower damage

 Grasp of the UndyingGrasp allows you to hit hard with your empowered Q autos during trades.
 As you will be trying to trade often in lane, Grasp is perfect for the lane bruiser that Shen is.
-It gives you extra damage and sustain during fights and slowly increases your max HP for the later game tank you will become.
+It gives you extra damage and sustain when hitting enemies, giving you an edge in short trades, and slowly increases your max HP for the later game tank you will become.

 Shield BashShield Bash is the perfect rune for Shen.
 It gives you extra resistances and damage when you are shielded.
 Since you will keep shielding yourself with your passive Ki Barrier, Shen gets the most value out of Shield Bash.
 This makes him even stronger in laning phase.